Chasethedev/characterselectpage/README.md

 # characterselectpage
-practicing es6 classes with a character selectpage
+practicing es6 classes with a character selectp age